frconor-ebook/meditations/_posts/2025-02-12-the-anniversary-of-the-women-of-the-prelature.md

-everything: for what seems good and for what seems bad, for what is sweet and for what is bitter, for the white and for the black, for small things and for big things, for what seems meager and for what seems bountiful, for what is temporal and for what reaches unto eternity."
+everything: for what seems good and for what seems bad, for what is sweet and for what is bitter, for the white and for the black, for small things and for big things, for what seems meager and for what seems bountiful, for what is temporal and for what reaches unto eternity (J.
+Escrivá, *Notes*, December 25, 1972).

 We all have great reasons to give thanks to God for the women of the Prelature and also for the Priestly Society of the Holy Cross, whose